ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

-  also brings an ``OFSwitch13LearningController`` that implements the logic for a "learning bridge" algorithm (see 802.1D), instructing OpenFlow switches to forward incoming unicast frames from one port to the single correct output port whenever possible (see ``ns3::BridgeNetDevice``).
+  also brings an ``OFSwitch13LearningController`` that implements the logic for a "learning bridge" algorithm (see 802.1D), instructing OpenFlow switches to forward incoming unicast frames from one port to the single correct output port whenever possible (similar to the ``ns3::BridgeNetDevice``).

 * The **OpenFlow 1.3 Switch device**, namely ``OFSwitch13NetDevice``, can be used to interconnect |ns3| nodes over standard devices and channels.
-The ``OFSwitch13NetDevice`` takes a collection of OpenFlow Ports (``OFSwtich13Port``), which are used to interconnect the ``OFSwitch13NetDevice`` to the |ns3| underlying ``CsmaNetDevice``, as indicated in the :ref:`fig-ofswitch13-netdevice`.
+The ``OFSwitch13NetDevice`` takes a collection of OpenFlow ports, namely ``OFSwtich13Port``, which are used to interconnect the ``OFSwitch13NetDevice`` to the |ns3| underlying ``CsmaNetDevice``, as indicated in Figure :ref:`fig-ofswitch13-netdevice`.
 The ``OFSwitch13NetDevice`` acts as the intermediary between the ports, receiving a packet from one port and forwarding it to another.
 Input packets are sent to the ``ofsoftswitch13`` library for internal OpenFlow pipeline processing before being forwarded to the correct output port(s).
-OpenFlow messages received from the ``OFSwitch13Controller`` are also sent to the library for internal pipeline configuration.
+OpenFlow messages received from the ``OFSwitch13Controller`` are also sent to the library for internal datapath configuration.

+  This module depends on a new ``OpenFlowRx`` trace source in the ``CsmaNetDevice``.
+This trace source is fired for packets successfully received by the ``CsmaNetDevice`` immediately before being forwarded up to higher layers.
+This is a promiscuous trace, but in contrast to a promiscuous protocol handler, the packet sent to this trace source also includes the Ethernet header, which is necessary by OpenFlow pipeline processing.
+This new trace source is the only required modification to the |ns3| source code for ``OFSwitch13`` usage.

 .. _fig-ofswitch13-netdevice: